 A: The CHEMetrics water analysis product line employs vacuum packaging to ensure the longest possible shelf life.
 CHEMetrics shelf-life claims are based on products stored in the dark and at room temperature.
 For specific shelf-life information, please see the individual product page.
-Unless otherwise specified, all products have a shelf life of at least 1 year.
+If no shelf life is listed on the product page, the shelf life is at least 1 year.

 A: Although CHEMetrics' test kits are designed specifically for water analysis, it is sometimes possible to extract, digest, or distill soil samples for analysis with our kits.
 Soil analysis test procedures are not currently included with the kits.
 Contact CHEMetrics' Technical Services Department for information on soil analysis methods and references.